B2.6 Multiply and divide fractions by fractions, as well as by whole numbers and mixed numbers, in various contexts.

 7. Cook for 10 to 15 minutes.

-The teacher groups the students in pairs and asks them to adjust the quantities so that Florence's team can make 2 dozen muffins.
-The teacher then facilitates a discussion to highlight the difficulties encountered, the strategies used, their differences and similarities.
+Group the students in pairs and asks them to adjust the quantities so that Florence's team can make 2 dozen muffins.
+Once students have completed the task, facilitate a discussion to highlight the difficulties encountered, the strategies used, their differences and similarities.
 It is important to point out that the temperature and cooking time should never be changed in baking since the size of the muffins has not been changed.

-Teachers then suggest that the recipe be reduced and allow time for students to attempt to rearrange the ingredient list to make the desired number of muffins.
-As with the previous preparation, this exercise is followed by a brief discussion to highlight the strategies used.
+Next, suggest that the recipe be reduced and allow time for students to attempt to adjust the ingredient list to make the desired number of muffins.
+As with the previous preparation, this exercise should be followed by a brief discussion to highlight the strategies used.

 Since this is a real recipe, students can be encouraged to make these healthy muffins in class or at home, modifying the amount of ingredients to meet a specific need.